LogicismDev/LogRPC/README.md

          * shadoweG on GitHub for DaVinci Resolve Discord Presence Application IDs

     * Music (Windows/macOS):
       * Windows: Uses a Python Script with Embedded Python to grab the song information from the Windows Media Control Bar using WinRT API.
 Artwork is grabbed from TIDAL, and secondarily iTunes.
+For Windows 11 Users, you should read below what the current app IDs are to insert in musicProgram in the config.yml.
         * Specific Rich Presence Programs:
           - Amazon Music (does not display Timestamp)
           - Deezer
-          - iTunes
+          - iTunes (iTunes Users should install [this](https://apps.microsoft.com/detail/9nq3d21qt8ml?hl=en-US&gl=US).)
           - Qobuz
-          - TIDAL
+          - TIDAL (does not display proper Timestamp)
         * Default Rich Presence:
           - Any program that shows information from the Windows Media Control Bar.
       * macOS: Uses a TypeScript Script to grab the song information from Apple Music/iTunes.
 Artwork is grabbed from iTunes.